Ventas Rumba (Venta Rapids)

 Yes, we have to admit: Latvian waterfalls (there are some 70 – 100 in total) are no match to Norwegian or Venezuelan ones.
 In fact, Norwegians would not notice them: meh, just a small step in the river.

 But, man, they are beautiful anyway!
-Take Dauda Falls in the central part of the country, hidden in a lush, green canyon.
-Or Zartapi Ravine Falls in the north-west, located in pristine forest and falling over bright red rocks colored with black algae.
+Take Dauda Waterfall in the central part of the country, hidden in a lush, green canyon.
+Or Zartapi Waterfall in the northwest, located in pristine forest and falling over bright red rocks colored with black algae.

 But the largest and by far the best known waterfall in Latvia is Ventas Rumba.

-Ventas Rumba has formed on a layer of Devonian dolostone.
-Below it is a more fragile dolostone and, as the power of the stream erodes this softer layer, the harder layer forms overhangs which fall down from time from time.
-Thus the waterfall is slowly receding – and as the stream in the central part is more powerful, middle part has receded further upstreams than the sides of waterfall.
+Ventas Rumba has formed on a layer of Devonian dolostone, Plavinas Formation.
+Below it is a more fragile dolostone and, as the power of the stream erodes this softer layer, the harder layer forms overhangs, and falls down.
+Thus the waterfall is slowly receding – and as the stream in the central part is more powerful, the middle part has receded further upstreams than the sides of the waterfall.

 Catching the fish… in air

-Also nowadays one can come here, especially in April and look how the fish is leaping over the falls.
-The sight of hundreds of vimba breams (Vimba vimba) flying in the air is magnificent, but in earlier times it had to be even more impressive, when this was done by salmon or even sturgeon.
+Also nowadays one can come here, especially in April, and look at how the fish is leaping over the falls.
+The sight of hundreds of vimba breams (Vimba vimba) flying in the air is magnificent, but in earlier times it had to be even more impressive when this was done by salmon or even sturgeon.

 Widest waterfall in Europe

 If measured along the rim of falling water, some waterfalls might be wider.
-Selfoss (Iceland) has a weird shape and total length of the waterfall front here exceeds 500 m, although the stream is much narrower.
-The unusual Hraunfossar (Iceland) seep through lava layer as thousands of small trickles over a 900 m long front.
+Selfoss (Iceland) has a weird shape and the total length of the waterfall front (for the most part dry) here exceeds 500 m, although the stream is much narrower.
+The unusual Hraunfossar (Iceland) seeps through the lava layer as thousands of small trickles over a 900 m long front.
 The length of tufa barrages in Plitvice Lakes (Croatia) reaches 400 m and more, with numerous trickles of water flowing over it.